OwenPotent/algo-ts/README.md

 - Install the dependencies: `npm install`
 - Run the tests: `npm run dev` (This will run all files in the `src` directory)

+- If you want to run a specific file, you can do so by running the following command:
+  `npx ts-node src/<filename>.ts`

 - Lastly, relax and wait for your pull request to be merged!

 ## License